numpy/numpy/doc/source/reference/arrays.datetime.rst

 When creating an array of datetimes from a string, it is still possible to automatically select the unit from the inputs, by using the datetime type with generic units.

+.. deprecated:: 2.5
+  The generic units of `timedelta64` are deprecated since NumPy 2.5 and will raise an error in the future.
+With this changes, `datetime64`'s ``NaT`` is now required to have an explicit time unit for consistency with other datetime and timedelta operations.

 .. admonition:: Example